2017–2019 Belgian football fraud scandal: Investigation

 The investigation broadly consists of three components: two parts relating to money laundering and fraud, and a third relating to potential match-fixing.
 Two player agents, Mogi Bayat and Dejan Veljković, would have set up, independently of each other, a scheme to hide commissions from Belgian authorities.
 These payments included commissions on player transfers, player and manager wages, and other payments.
 During the investigation of these schemes, indications of possible match-fixing arose.
-The match-fixing pertains to at least two relegation matches in competition season 2017-2018.

-On November 12, after the high-profile arrests were made, the court of appeal of Antwerp removed examining magistrate Joris Raskin from the investigation.
+The match-fixing pertains to at least two relegation matches in 2017–18 Belgian First Division A. On 12 November, after the high-profile arrests were made, the court of appeal of Antwerp removed examining magistrate Joris Raskin from the investigation.
 The recusal was requested by Hans Rieder, the lawyer of referee Bart Vertenten.
 Rieder argued that Raskin could not be impartial and independent because he was part of the Licensing Commission of the Royal Belgian Football Association until March 2018, months after the investigation started.
 Although Raskin himself and the Public Prosecutor disagreed, the court of appeal did find Rieder's request compelling.
 Following the verdict of the Court, Rieder argued for the immediate release of his client Vertenten.
-Indeed, 4 days after the Court ordered the recusal, Vertenten was released on conditions and he resumed his main job as radiologist at the University Hospital UZ Brussel.
+Four days after the Court ordered the recusal, Vertenten was released on conditions and he resumed his main job as radiologist at the University Hospital UZ Brussel.

-On November 20, Dejan Veljković, widely regarded as a key suspect in the investigation, signed a plea deal with the prosecution.
-As part of the plea deal, Veljkovic will serve a suspended sentence of 5 years and pay a (suspended) fine of 80,000 euros.
-Additionally, all illegally acquired assets will be seized by the government.
+On 20 November, Dejan Veljković, widely regarded as a key suspect in the investigation, signed a plea deal with the prosecution.
+As part of the plea deal, Veljkovic will serve a suspended sentence of 5 years and pay a (suspended) fine of €80,000.
+Additionally, all illegally acquired assets would be seized by the government.
 Although informal plea deals were used before, Veljkovic was the first to sign a deal where specific sentence reduction is assured by prosecutors.
 A law allowing these formal agreements was instated only months before the arrests, in August 2018, meaning Veljkovic is the first official spijtoptant in Belgian history.
-According to the law, a spijtoptant is suspect able to provide "substantial, revealing, sincere, and complete information" about serious crimes, e.g. organized crime or terrorism.
+According to the law, a spijtoptant is suspect able to provide "substantial, revealing, sincere, and complete information" about serious crimes, e.g. organised crime or terrorism.
 In exchange for this information, the spijtoptant can get a more lenient sentence.
 Following the deal, Veljkovic was released on strict conditions.

-Three months after Veljkovic's plea deal, on February 19 and 20, 16 more people were questioned by investigators.
+On 19–20 February 2019, three months after Veljkovic's plea deal, 16 more people were questioned by investigators.
 Additionally, 3 buildings were searched.
 Among those questioned were Peter Maes, already charged in the investigation, Roger Lambrecht, chairman of Lokeren, Erwin Lemmens, Herbert Houben, former chairman of KRC Genk, and Patrick Janssens, former CEO of KRC Genk.

-From June 25 until June 28, additional people including Georges Leekens, François De Keersmaecker, Ivan Leko, Herman Van Holsbeeck, and Steven Martens, were interrogated, confronting them with Dejan Velkovic's statements.
+From 25 June until 28 June, additional people including Georges Leekens, François De Keersmaecker, Ivan Leko, Herman Van Holsbeeck, and Steven Martens, were interrogated, confronting them with Dejan Velkovic's statements.